Skip to content

 Why Selfcoder

 Selfcoder is for developers who want a capable AI coding assistant but would rather not send their code to a hosted service or pay a subscription to use one.
-The model runs locally, through LM Studio or Ollama, so your code and prompts stay on your machine.
+The model is selfhosted, through LM Studio, Ollama or vLLM so your code and prompts stay on your place.
+Selfcoder also supports OpenAI-compatible endpoints when you need additional flexibility.

 Running locally comes with trade-offs, and it’s worth being upfront about them.
 Performance depends on your hardware: a capable machine can run larger models and respond faster, while a more modest setup is better suited to smaller, lighter ones.
 Context windows are smaller than those of hosted models, too, and they vary from one model to the next.